“WebSpectator technology allowed us to increase our ad revenue overnight, just by adding their 1 line of code and starting

 “WebSpectator Verified as Fifth Largest U.S. Ad Network, Global Network Reach Extends to 430 Million Unique Visitors Per Month.”

 “Digital Advertising's 'Dark Little Secret' Has Had Its Time.

 WebSpectator, a real-time ad exchange that uses its own “guaranteed time slot” metric to facilitate trading, wanted to improve upon the current standard”

-"Real-Time Daily caught up with Andre Parreira, the company’s founder and CEO, to see how the unique technology is being used by buyers and sellers today.
+"Real-Time Daily caught up with Andre Parreira, the company’s founder a, to see how the unique technology is being used by buyers and sellers today.
 He noted that publishers are using the GTS metric even for their direct, guaranteed sales."